Core Building Blocks

 Key principles

-• Agents are commands/streams that use AI models for reasoning.
+• Agents generate a queue, worker, command, and stream that use AI models for reasoning.

-• Use getAgentBuilder(agentName, description) to define an agent.
+• Use getAgentQueueBuilder(agentName, description) to define an agent.

 • Schema methods: addPayloadSchema, addParameterSchema, addOutputSchema.